 The award committee, consisting of five scholars, will accept nominations from any individual and will choose a single winner from among all the candidates.
 The winning editor(s) will receive a monetary prize and a certificate, conferred at the Annual Business Meeting and Awards Presentation of the Society by the chair of the committee.
 A book may receive only one AMS award in a given year.

-Nominations, including self-nominations, may be submitted by 1 May 2014.
+Anyone may submit a nomination.
+Nominations, including self-nominations, must be submitted by 1 May 2017.
 Please use this form to submit your nomination.
 Additionally, the award committee may solicit the curriculum vitae of each nominee.